duboj336-gif/github-mcp-server/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+Aviator predictor v4.0 Contributor Covenant Code of Conduct

 ## Our Pledge